spatariu/laradock/readme.md

 > `git clone https://github.com/spatariu/laradock.git`
 ###### Composer
-> if you choose to install via the composer you will need a functional php intallation (https://www.sitepoint.com/how-to-install-php-on-windows/), also the `php.ini` should contain this externsion `extension=fileinfo` (if it is not there add it at the end of the file)
-> `composer create-project spatariu/laradock`
+> if you choose to install via the composer you will need a functional php intallation (https://www.sitepoint.com/how-to-install-php-on-windows/), also the `php.ini` should contain this externsion `extension=fileinfo` (if it is not there add it at the end of the file), when you are done with this run `composer create-project spatariu/laradock`
 - Go to `laradock/laradock` subfolder and execute `docker-compose up -d nginx phpmyadmin` (it creates all the containers' links and also brings up the additional required containers - php-fpm - mysql - workspace).
 - You can check if your containers are up by runnning `docker ps`, go to the workspace container to start interacting with your project